Edward Sternaman: Early life

+Professional football

-In 1920, Halas assumed control of the Staleys, and Sternaman was the first player to sign with the team.
+In 1920, Halas assumed control of the Staleys, and on June 14 Sternaman became the first player to sign with the team.
 During the 1920 season, Sternaman would rush for 11 touchdowns.
 He was also known for his kicking prowess, finishing his career with 21 field goals and 28 extra points when including 1920.

 When the team moved to Chicago in 1921, Halas "offered" 50 percent of the club to Sternaman.
-At season's end, the two competed with agent Bill Harley for ownership of the Staleys The other owners in the American Professional Football Association (now National Football League) decided in favor of the Halas/Sternaman partnership by an 8–2 vote.
+At season's end, the two competed with agent Bill Harley for ownership of the Staleys.
+The other owners in the American Professional Football Association (now National Football League) decided in favor of the Halas/Sternaman partnership by an 8–2 vote.
+For the next decade, Halas was the face of the franchise, representing the Bears at league meetings.
+Although Sternaman was a full partner, he largely stayed in the background.

 The Staleys were renamed the Bears in 1922.
 Joey Sternaman, Dutch's younger brother, also played for the team.

-For the next decade, Halas was the face of the franchise, representing the Bears at league meetings.
-Although Sternaman was a full partner, he largely stayed in the background.

-Reflecting how low the NFL ranked on the sports scene, the Bears had a difficult time making ends meet even with Red Grange on the roster.
-Both Halas and Sternaman had to work other jobs, especially in the offseason.
-The Great Depression only exacerbated the problem.
-At the same time, Sternaman had lost money after a series of investments went sour.
-With the rest of his money tied up in the Bears, Sternaman arranged for Halas to buy him out.
-The agreement had a deadline for Halas to make final payment or lose everything he had invested to Sternaman.
-According to Halas, he made the final payment with just minutes to spare.

-According to the Staley Museum, however, Halas and Sternaman agreed to submit sealed bids for the other man's half of the team, with Halas submitting the winning bid of $38,000.
-Reportedly no one apart from Halas, Sternaman or the two partners' lawyers knew the value of Sternaman's bid.
+Professional football was the weak sister to the college game throughout the 1920s and 1930s, with most franchises losing money by the boatload.
+The coming of the Great Depression dramatically worsened the financial situation, with the Bears managing to barely avoid insolvency.
+Sternaman found himself unable to pay the mortgage on either his apartment or the gas station he had invested in and in the summer of 1931 he approached Halas to buy out his half of the Bears for $38,000 (the equivalent of approximately $785,000 in 2025).

+The request was difficult for Halas to meet, but he set about borrowing funds from friends and family, and was eventually able to raise the necessary sum, cashing out Sternaman.
+By the start of the 1931 Chicago Bears season, Halas was in a position of sole ownership of the team.

+Life after football

+In addition to his ownership of the Sternaman Oil Company, Sternaman became the proprietor of the Hubbard Cartage Company.

-In 1934, Sternamen purchased and fenced off a lakefront property at Lake Ivanhoe, WI, a predominantly Black community, intending to turn it into a white resort.
-He subsequently lost in a civil lawsuit by Black neighbors on grounds that the beach and parks around Lake Ivanhoe were a public good.
+In 1934, Sternamen purchased and fenced off a lakefront property at Lake Ivanhoe, Wisconsin, a small, predominantly Black vacation community.
+He intended to convert the property into a racially segregated, whites-only resort.
+Black neighbors filed a civil lawsuit, and the court ruled against Sternamen on the grounds that the beaches and parks around Lake Ivanhoe were a public good.

 In 1948, he coached at North Park University in Chicago.

+Sternamen died at his home in the Villa District on Chicago’s Northwest Side on February 1, 1973, at the age of 77.
+After dinner, he went to his den, where he fell asleep in a chair and did not awaken.